Español English

 Prune after flowering to remove wilted flowers and leaves.

-They are propagated by cuttings from the tips of the branches during the spring or summer.
+Woodland sage is propagated by cuttings from the tips of the branches during the spring or summer.

 Images of the plant Salvia nemorosa or Woodland sage